Regular medical care is an important part of Alzheimer's treatment. Use these seven tips to stay on top of your loved one's care.

-People who have Alzheimer's disease need regular medical care to address a range of health and behavioral issues.
-If you provide care for a loved one who has Alzheimer's, you're sure to have lots of questions for his or her doctor — and limited time.
+People who have dementia due to Alzheimer's disease need regular medical care to address a range of health and behavioral issues.
+If you provide care for a loved one who has dementia, you're sure to have lots of questions for his or her doctor — and limited time.
 To get the most out of your loved one's medical appointments, consider these seven tips.

 Plan appointments for your loved one's best time of day and, if possible, when the doctor's office is least crowded.
 Bring snacks and water and a portable activity your loved one enjoys.

 Make a list of issues you'd like to address with the doctor, such as concerns about medication side effects or aggressive behavior.
-Also take note of your loved one's medications, even over-the-counter medications and supplements.
-Make a list of everything your loved one takes or bring the labeled containers in a bag.
+Make a list of every medication your loved one takes, even over-the-counter medications and supplements, or bring the labeled containers in a bag.
 If your loved one lives in a facility, relay medications that your loved one is taking there or any concerns staff members might have.

 Bring a pad and pen to jot down information from the doctor.
 You might also record the conversation so that you can listen to it again later.
 Or bring a friend or another family member and ask him or her to take notes or to stay with your loved one while you take notes.
 If you don't understand something the doctor tells you, ask for clarification.